 A store with a window display of marijuana smoking paraphernalia in Adam’s Morgan, Washington, D.C.
 Photo credit: Alex Seibel

-Washington- It has been a little over two years since D.C. voters passed Initiative 71, which made it legal for adults 21 and older to possess up to 2 ounces of marijuana for recreational use, as well as grow a limited amount of marijuana plants and to give marijuana to other of age adults so long as there is no exchange of money for the product.
+Washington- It has been two years since D.C. voters passed Initiative 71, which made it legal for adults 21 and older to possess a 2 ounce quantity of marijuana for recreational use, grow some plants in their homes and allowed the money free exchange of the drug between other adults.

 Despite opposition from Congress’ House Oversight Committee that has successfully prevented the D.C.
-Council from legislating a regulated legal marijuana market for licensed recreational distributors (dispensaries in the District are for prescribed medical marijuana distribution only), as well as threats of arrest made to local government officials implementing the initiative from committee chairman Rep. Jason Chaffetz (R-UT) the initiative was otherwise allowed to pass into law on February 25, 2015 at midnight, and marijuana related business, and a gray market for marijuana, has taken off since.
+Council from legislating a regulated legal marijuana market for licensed recreational distributors, the initiative was allowed to pass into law on February 25, 2015 at midnight.
+Marijuana related business, and a gray market for marijuana, has taken off since.

 But that was under President Barack Obama and his attorneys general, who decided to leave legalization to the states.
-The Trump administration’s Attorney General Jeff Sessions is an outspoken opponent of legalization and a drug war hawk that favors law enforcement intervention in dealing with drugs.
+Attorney General Jeff Sessions of the Trump administration is an outspoken opponent of legalization and a drug war hawk that favors law enforcement intervention in dealing with drugs.
 Can Sessions put the legal marijuana industry to an end, and will he try?

 Mark Bebawy, age 34, is co-owner of a head shop named FunkyPiece with his cousin and business partner Matt Bebawy.
 Matt had founded FunkyPiece as an online retailer in 2012, and Mark decided to get involved in the business after attending D.C.’s first National Cannabis Festival on April 23, 2016, helping Matt establish a brick and mortar location in the Adam’s Morgan neighborhood.
 Bebawy says that business has been “so far so good.”